Keyboard shortcuts

 ringgrid detect --image photo.png --out result.json

-the written JSON contains those same top-level fields, and may additionally include:
+the written JSON contains those same top-level DetectionResult fields, plus a nested diagnostics object, and may additionally include:

 • proposal_frame, proposal_count, and proposals when --include-proposals is enabled